 “Every message, whether editorial or advertising, has to be sold by immediately revealing its importance to the reader.”

-There was at the time a huge split between editorial design and advertising design.
-They were seen as quite different and were taught that way.
+At the time there was a huge split between editorial design and advertising design.
+The two disciplines were seen as quite different and were taught that way.
 My background already was equally balanced between the two areas, and this perceived difference was confusing.
 I wrote my second book, Type in Use (the 2nd Ed’s fourth printing was in 2003), which is a guide to understanding a publication’s essential typographic elements.
-A few more years went by and I wrote my fifth book, Advertising Design and Typography (currently in its second printing), and the circle was complete.
-Having spent thousands of hours thinking and writing about typography and editorial and advertising design over five books, I could legitimately state that, from the reader’s perspective, there is no difference between editorial and advertising design.
-They respond to – or fail to respond to – visual messages the same.
+A few more years went by and I wrote my fifth book, Advertising Design and Typography (currently in its third printing), and the circle was complete.
+Having spent thousands of hours thinking and writing about typography and editorial and advertising design over nine books, I could legitimately state that, from the reader’s perspective, there is no difference between editorial and advertising design.
+Readers respond to – or fail to respond to – all visual messages just about the same: if they perceive value to themselves, they stop.
 This is true for online messages, too.

 In brief: Every message, whether editorial or advertising, has to be sold by immediately revealing its importance to the reader.
 And that is exactly what I help my editorial or advertising clients achieve.